HypeCheck

 Absorption & Bioavailability

-Unknown for oral use.
+Unknown for oral beeswax.
 Topically, it acts as a physical barrier rather than being absorbed.
-The purified alcohol extract (Abexol) is taken orally but absorption data from the provided studies is not reported.
+The purified alcohol extract (Abexol) appears bioavailable based on clinical symptom improvements, but absorption data are not reported in the provided studies.

 Red Flags to Watch For

-• Beeswax products vary widely in purity and composition; adulteration of bee products is a documented problem
+• Beeswax products vary widely in purity and composition — no standardized dosing exists

 Products Containing Beeswax